TENNESSEE DIVISION OF MARITAL PROPERTY AND DEBT LAWYERS

-At Memphis Family Law Group we understand the law as it applies to property division in Tennessee.
+At Richter Family Law Group, P.C., we understand the law as it applies to property division in Tennessee.
 We also understand how to identify separate property and if necessary trace its transformation into marital property.
 In Tennessee, judges can differ significantly in their approach to the issue of property division.
 Our lawyers have experience with the local judges and understand how to persuasively present your case to the court.

-We serve clients in Germantown, Millington, Cordova, Bartlett, Collierville, Shelby County, Fayette County & Tipton County.
+We serve clients in Nashville, Franklin, Murfreesboro, Memphis, Germantown, Millington, Cordova, Bartlett, Collierville, and all of West and Middle, Tennessee.